Shopify/polaris/src/embedded/Alert/README.md

 **Deletions**

-Before a merchant can delete objects like collections, transfers, products, and variants, we present them with a confirmation message with two calls to action, one to [Cancel] and one to [Delete].
+Before merchants can delete objects like collections, transfers, products, and variants, we present them with a confirmation message with two calls to action, one to [Cancel] and one to [Delete].
 We keep it short and don’t use {verb}+{noun} button copy to make it mobile-friendly.

 Primary actions: